Kapellos Lab

 The Kapellos Lab investigates the heterogeneity and functions of human immune cells, particularly myeloid cells, in order to better understand the inflammatory mechanisms that drive the initiation and progression of obstructive lung diseases.

-Our laboratory is dedicated to the exploration of obstructive airway diseases with a primary objective to unravel the contributions of the immune system to the progression of these diseases, spanning from early to advanced stages.
-Our goal is to identify cellular pathways that can be targeted to alleviate disease manifestations and to improve clinical outcome and patient quality of life.
-Central to our approach is a keen appreciation for patient diversity.
-Consequently, we meticulously assess the molecular heterogeneity of prospective clinical cohorts affected by obstructive airway diseases.
-This in-depth understanding aids us in expediting the design of novel personalized therapeutics.
+Our laboratory is dedicated to exploring obstructive airway diseases, with the primary objective of unraveling the immune system's contributions to disease progression.
+We aim to identify cellular pathways that can be targeted to mitigate disease manifestations and improve clinical outcomes and patient quality of life.
+By meticulously assessing the molecular heterogeneity of clinical cohorts affected by obstructive airway diseases, we strive to accelerate the development of personalized therapeutics.

-In our research, we employ a dual-pronged strategy.
-We utilize cutting-edge single-cell transcriptomics technologies and computational analysis to define immune molecular phenotypes relevant to disease.
-Additionally, in 2024, we plan to incorporate microbiome analysis through 16S rRNA gene sequencing and metagenomics to complement the genomics profiling of human samples.
-To validate our findings, we employ ex vivo lung models, including in vitro functional assays from human lung fluid, fresh explanted lung tissue and blood specimens from patients suffering from COPD, bronchiectasis and allergic asthma.
-Precision cut lung slices (PCLS) further contribute to our mechanistic investigations.
-Moreover, we have established both local and international collaborations with experts in animal models of disease.
-This allows us to assess the translatability of proposed mechanisms and candidate drugs from our human models in vivo.
+We employ a dual-pronged strategy in our research.
+First, we leverage cutting-edge omics technologies and computational analyses to define immune molecular phenotypes relevant to disease.
+To gain deeper insights into host-pathogen interactions, we integrate the genomic profiling of clinical samples with microbiome analysis through 16S rRNA sequencing and metagenomics.
+Second, to validate our findings, we utilize ex vivo lung models, including in vitro functional assays from human lung fluids, fresh explanted lung tissue and blood specimens from patients with COPD, bronchiectasis and allergic asthma.
+Precision-cut lung slices strengthen our mechanistic investigations, while highly multiplexed imaging technologies allow us to determine the spatial distribution and cell-cell interactions of innate and adaptive immune cells.
+Lastly, through established local and international collaborations with experts in animal models of disease, we assess the translatability of proposed mechanisms and candidate drugs from our human models in vivo.

 We currently focus on three major scientific avenues:

-- Heterogeneity of obstructive airway diseases: We are actively working on immunophenotyping bronchiectasis patients in collaboration with the LMU clinics.
-Our hypothesis is that the immune composition in the lung and periphery of bronchiectasis patients undergoes alterations over the course of the disease.
-We aim to identify clinical biomarkers distinguishing severity stages and endotypes.
-Additionally, we investigate how host responses are influenced by changes in the microbiome and how myeloid cells respond to the dysregulation of predominant microbial communities.
+- Molecular heterogeneity of the immune system in obstructive airway diseases: We are actively working on immunophenotyping COPD and bronchiectasis patients in collaboration with the Ludwig-Maximilian-University clinics.
+We hypothesize that immune composition in the lung and circulation undergoes significant alterations over the course of obstructive airway diseases.
+Our goal is to identify clinical biomarkers for early detection that distinguish severity stages and endotypes.
+Additionally, we investigate how immune responses are shaped by microbiome changes and how immune cells respond to microbial dysbiosis.

-If you are interested in joining our interdisciplinary team, we welcome PhD and postdoctoral candidates to reach out to Dr. Kapellos to discuss their scientific interests and potential project ideas.
+If you are interested in joining our interdisciplinary team, feel free to reach out to Dr. Kapellos to discuss your scientific interests and project ideas.